Beyond Crash: Hijacking Your Autonomous Vehicle for Fun and Profit: Evaluation

 \begin{icompact}

-\item{Hijacking Success Rate (HSR).} A successful hijack is defined as the victim reaching the adversary designated area with in a small radius ($r$), e.g., 6 meters, before a timeout ($T$), e.g., 10 minutes.
-Then, $\mathrm{HSR}$ is the percentage of successful hijacks among all trials.
+\item{\it Hijacking Success Rate (HSR):} A hijack is considered successful if the victim vehicle reaches the adversary-designated area within a small radius $r$ (e.g., 6 meters) before a timeout $T$ (e.g., 10 minutes).
+HSR is the percentage of successful hijacks over all trials.

-\item{Hijacking Compliance Length (HCL) and Hijacking Compliance Rate (HCR).} HCL is defined as the maximum length of the victim vehicle following the adversarial route, and HCR is the ratio of the HCL and the total adversarial route length.
+\item{\it Hijacking Compliance Rate (HCR):} HCR measures how closely the victim follows the adversarial route.
+It is defined as the ratio between the maximum distance traveled by the victim along the adversarial route and the total length of the adversarial route.

+\item{\it Steering Compliance Rate (SCR):} SCR measures whether the victim's steering response follows the intended direction after the attacker switches to a new patch.
+We smooth the steering signal using a $w$-frame moving average ($w=10$, corresponding to 0.5\,s at 20\,Hz).
+For each patch switch, the response is considered \emph{compliant} if the victim's smoothed steering changes in the same direction intended by the new patch.
+SCR is the fraction of compliant patch switches.

-\item{Traffic Rule Violations.} This is defined as the number of violations against traffic rules, e.g., stop signs and red light.
-We use the number of violations as the metric, and divide it into either a red light or a stop sign violation.
+\item{\it Traffic Rule Violations:} This metric counts the number of traffic rule violations committed during a trial, including red-light and stop-sign violations.
+We report the total number of violations and separate them by violation type.

-\item{Trajectory Curvature.} Curvature measures how sharply a vehicle's trajectory, i.e., a geometric curve, is.
-It is defined as the rate of change of the tangent angle with respect to arc length.
+\item{\it Trajectory Curvature:} Trajectory curvature measures how sharply the vehicle's path bends.
+It is defined as the rate of change of the trajectory's tangent angle with respect to arc length.

-\item{Number of Hard Breaks.} A hard break is defined as a sudden, intense deceleration of a vehicle.
-Specifically, we define a hard break as a deceleration of more than 3$m/s^2$, i.e., about 6.7$miles/h/s$, following commmon definitions~\cite{hardbrake}.
+\item{\it Number of Hard Brakes:} A hard brake is a sudden and strong deceleration event.
+Following common definitions~\cite{hardbrake}, we define a hard brake as a deceleration greater than $3\,\mathrm{m/s^2}$, approximately $6.7\,\mathrm{mph/s}$.

-\item{Number of Steer Reversals.} A steer reversal is a change in the direction of steering input, i.e., moving the steering wheel from one direction (e.g., left) to the opposite direction (e.g., right).
+\item{\it Number of Steering Reversals:} A steering reversal occurs when the steering input changes direction, such as switching from left steering to right steering or vice versa.

 \end{icompact}